-I think these tips should be enough for a first try
+I think these tips should be enough for your first try.

-Most apps are already there, so you probably don’t need much more
+Most apps are already there, so you probably won’t need much more.

-And as I told you at the beginning, the Gentoo community is excellent, you’ll easily find some help on the official website
+And as I mentioned at the beginning of the article, the Gentoo community is excellent, so you’ll easily find some help on the official website.